 Excellent: 4.9/ 5 ★★★★★ based on 119 reviews

 There are many reasons you might need to insure a bus.
 Private and commercial operators need to ensure any coach or bus is fully covered to travel on the roads.
 Policies are offered for both individual and fleet bus drivers too.

 It’s not just commercial operators who need to be aware of bus insurance.
 Charity groups or community groups who transport people will also need to arrange the right cover.

 Vintage restoration buses should be not just road worthy, but also fully covered, in the event of a breakdown.
 Older vehicles are at higher risk of needing repairs, so it’s important to ensure you understand the risks associated with insuring your bus.
 But it’s not just old buses which might need specialist policies.

-For anyone looking to transport people, full bus insurance is an absolute essential.
+For anyone looking to transport people, full vehicle insurance is an absolute essential.
 Transporting passengers brings with it a level of responsibility.
 Whether children on a school bus, charter bus or party goers on a party bus, having appropriate insurance to cover any problems will be money well spent.